softwareengineer99/paypal-here-sdk/platform/win/README.md

 invoice.ShippingAmount = 2; // OPTIONAL
 ```
 #### Activate Card Reader for payment
-After building the Invoice object, you can create a new transaction with it and activate the connected card readers to accept payment.
+After building the Invoice object, you can create a new transaction with it and activate the connected card readers to start taking payments.
 ```
 // Provide the UI element which the SDK will use to display modal alerts while payment is in progress RetailSDK.WpfContentGridForUi = (Grid)Content;